 There’s a wide number of toys you can buy which are all designed to challenge your dog to earn their treats by switching on their brains.
-Mental stimulation is not only good for keeping your dog busy, it’s also a proven way to tire them out, especially if you’re not able to exercise them as much as you usually would.
+Mental stimulation is not only good for keeping your dog busy, it’s also a proven way to tire them out!

 You can buy a range of weird and wonderful boredom-busting gizmos in pet shops and online, but our favourites are easy to make yourself (and are kinder on the bank balance too!)